graboosky/Sample-SwiftUI-Task/README.md

 * *#SwiftUI, #MVVM, #Combine, #await/async, #Core Data*

+## Setup

+Due to the fact that some dependencies are not working well with SPM, this script will install some dependencies with Brew.
+Please navigate to project root and run `./setup.sh` in terminal.

 ## Architecture

 Completely created with Combine and SwiftUI with MVVM + C architecture and SOLID principles in mind.